typelevel/typelevel.github.com/src/community/start-contributing.md

 - Use library-specific channels like `#cats`, `#cats-effect`, `#fs2`, or `#http4s` for more focused questions.
 - You can also ask directly on a GitHub issue if your question is specific to that issue.

 > **Note:** This guide emphasises learning and understanding.
 While most Typelevel projects accept AI written contributions, simply using such tools to fix a bug does not help you learn the codebase and gain the understanding needed to make more significant contributions.
+>
+> We recommend writing code yourself as you start contributing to a project.